Serine: Biosynthesis

-Synthesis and industrial production
+Synthesis and reactions

 Industrially, L-serine is produced from glycine and methanol catalyzed by hydroxymethyltransferase.

 Racemic serine can be prepared in the laboratory from methyl acrylate in several steps:

+Hydrogenation of serine gives the diol serinol:

 Biological function

 Metabolic

 Serine is important in metabolism in that it participates in the biosynthesis of purines and pyrimidines.
 It is the precursor to several amino acids including glycine and cysteine, as well as tryptophan in bacteria.
 It is also the precursor to numerous other metabolites, including sphingolipids and folate, which is the principal donor of one-carbon fragments in biosynthesis.

 Signaling

 D-Serine, synthesized in neurons by serine racemase from L-serine (its enantiomer), serves as a neuromodulator by coactivating NMDA receptors, making them able to open if they then also bind glutamate.
-D-serine is a potent agonist at the glycine site (NR1) of the NMDA-type glutamate receptor (NMDAR).
+D-serine is a potent agonist at the glycine site (NR1) of canonical diheteromeric NMDA receptors.
 For the receptor to open, glutamate and either glycine or D-serine must bind to it; in addition a pore blocker must not be bound (e.g. Mg2+ or Zn2+).
-In fact, D-serine is a more potent agonist at the glycine site on the NMDAR than glycine itself.
+Some research has shown that D-serine is a more potent agonist at the NMDAR glycine site than glycine itself.
+However, D-serine has been shown to work as an antagonist/inverse co-agonist of t-NMDA receptors through the glycine binding site on the GluN3 subunit.